Table of Contents

-For example, when sharing about your company, the HR team can show the recruits a culture deck, just like Netflix, explaining their company values and why they are essentials.
+For example, when sharing about your company, the HR team can show the recruits a culture deck, just like Netflix, explaining their company values and why they are essential.

-That way, your employees will start incorporating the core values from early on and perform according to the system.
+That way, your employees will start incorporating the core values early on and perform according to the system.

 7. Promote values through rewards & recognition

-When appreciating them over a call or on an email, highlight which core value they exhibited in their effort and how that contributed to their accomplishment.
-This will encourage your other employees to aspire to uphold those values too.
+When appreciating them over a call or email, highlight which core value they exhibited in their effort and how that contributed to their accomplishment, this will encourage your other employees to aspire to uphold those values too.

 8. Ask for employee feedback regularly

 The easiest way to make sure that you reinforce the values in the organization is by regularly checking with the team to see what they have to say.